sindresorhus/sindresorhus.github.com/_apps/battery-indicator.md

 #### Where can I find the changelog?

 Go [here](https://apps.apple.com/app/id1206020918) and click “Version History”.

-#### Can you add support for macOS 10.14 or older?

-No, but you can get the last macOS 10.14 compatible version [here](https://github.com/sindresorhus/meta/files/4127047/Battery-Indicator-2.1.0-Mojave.zip) (free).

 #### Can you localize the app into my language?